 Well that brings us on to our second reason for why media buying is weird.

-Now, we’ve worked with a lot of different media agencies and people who work in media planning and buying.
+We’ve worked with many different media agencies and people who work in media planning and buying.

-And by and large, they are a fun group of people (more of which in a second), who bring in a different type of knowledge that you won’t find in most businesses.
+By and large, they’re a fun group of people (more of which in a second) who bring a different type of knowledge to your business.

-But let’s be honest, for those of us who don’t work directly in media planning and buying, the whole industry does give off the same type of whiff you get from the world of car sales showrooms.
-Or timeshare salesmen.
+But let’s be honest.
+If you don’t work directly in media planning and buying, the whole industry gives off the same whiff you get from car sales showrooms.

-Because, let’s be even more honest, media planning and buying is very heavily focussed on making sales.
+Because, let’s be even more honest, media planning and buying is heavily focussed on sales.

-And it’s because the product they sell is so intangible and transitory, there’s a constant pressure to sell, because once that space and time has gone, it’s never coming back.
+It’s because the product they sell is so intangible and transitory.
+There’s a constant pressure to sell, because once that space and time has gone, it’s never coming back.

-Which brings us to the second reason why media buying is weird, in that so many people who work in that industry spend so much of their time trying to convince you that it is something more.
+Which brings us to the second reason why media buying is weird.
+And it’s that so many media people spend so much of their time trying to convince you it’s something more than it actually is.